Of Flying Ships & Cycling Fish - Andrew Taylor

 Riddell’s work really helped mold my own style of drawing, mainly because his illustrations seem almost like real people, but exaggerated to the nth degree.
 Even his political cartoons evoke that sense for me.
 In a video that he did for the Guardian, a UK newspaper, he said that he likes to “draw quite politely, but I like to be quite rude.”
 What I also think is interesting in Riddell’s method is that he uses a brush and ink instead of a pen because he doesn’t want to “attack the paper” like a dip pen does.
 His illustrations have a quirkiness to them that are reminiscent of Dr. Seuss, Arthur Rackham, and W. Heath Robinson.
 Yet, they can be so life-like that they seem to be detailed caricatures of an actual being.
 Since the day I purchased Stormchaser, Riddell’s style of drawing still inspires me.
 I hope that he inspires whoever cracks open one of his lavishly illustrated books.

-Andy Taylor is a young, local artist - an inspiration!
-Please come back for more posts from Andy.
+----illustration by Andrew Taylor of Andrew Taylor Andy Taylor is a young, local artist - an inspiration!
+Please come back for more posts from Andy. |

 June 19, 2012 at 3:04 AM